Skip to main content

 Children with tricuspid atresia require life-long care by a cardiologist.
 Many remain on medications for life.
 Additional surgeries may be required.

-In addition, as a group, children with complex congenital heart defects who have had open heart surgery as infants are at a higher risk for neurodevelopmental issues when compared to children without congenital heart defects.
-The Cardiac Center at CHOP created the Cardiac Kids Developmental Follow-up Program to provide evaluation, screening and clinical care for children with complex congenital heart disease who are at risk for neurodevelopmental problems.
+In addition, children with complex congenital heart defects who have had open heart surgery as infants are at a higher risk for neurodevelopmental issues when compared to children without congenital heart defects.
+CHOP’s Cardiac Kids Development Follow-up Program provides evaluation, screening and clinical care for children with complex congenital heart disease who are at risk for neurodevelopmental problems.

 Into adulthood